 Second, Turnbull appears to want at all costs to avoid criticising the Trump crackdown on the entry of nationals from the seven nominated countries.
 This is despite widespread international criticism of the bar.
 Presumably Turnbull is substantially driven by fears that forthrightness might jeopardise the refugee deal.

-Third, Turnbull could not or would not give an indication of what the suspension might mean for Australian dual citizens from these countries.
+Third, the Prime Minister could not or would not give an indication of what the suspension might mean for Australian dual citizens from these countries.

 The press conference, held jointly with Immigration Minister Peter Dutton, saw Turnbull opening with very similar lines to those put out about the phone call by the government on Sunday on an unattributable basis.
 They had a “yesterday’s story” feel about them.